Alliedium/awesome-devops/70_ci_cd_jenkins_part_3_25-may-2023/README.md

 ## Prerequisites

-Follow the instructions from [awesome-jenkins project](https://github.com/Alliedium/awesome-jenkins/blob/main/README.md#prerequisites) to prepare your environment
+Follow the instructions from [awesome-jenkins project](https://github.com/Alliedium/awesome-jenkins/blob/main/README.md#prerequisites) to prepare your environment.
 When starting the [Ansible playbook](https://github.com/Alliedium/awesome-jenkins/blob/main/README.md#instructions-to-install-jenkins-with-ansible-playbook), use tags to execute different stages of `Jenkins` installation.
 Use `step2` tags to install `Jenkins` with plugins, specified in the `$HOME/awesome-jenkins/playbooks/jenkins_plugins.yml` file.
 The [Alliedium/springboot-api-rest-example](https://github.com/Alliedium/springboot-api-rest-example) project is used to demonstrate the configuration and run the pipeline.

 ## Molecule test of Jenkins installation